phandennis/networking/README.md

     - `ping 10.0.45.125`

-## Practise 2
+## activity 2

 ---

-1. Clone a router from the base image and name it `grp1_rtr`.
+1. make a new router (clone it from the base image) and give it the name `grp1_rtr`.
-2. You may give them custom MAC addresses if you want, but not required for this activity.
+2. you may give them custom MAC addresses if you want, but not required for this activity.
-    * Enable this adapter attach to `Host-only Adapter` and select the same network on as R1 and R2 on adapter 1.
+    * enable this adapter attach to `Host-only Adapter` and select the same network on as r1 and r2 on adapter 1.
-    * Enable another adapter on the internal network and call it `grp_128`.
+    * enable another adapter on the internal network and call it `grp_128`.
-3. Make two clones and make them connected to the `internal network` name `grp_128` call your new cloned vm test3 and test4.
+3. make two clones and make them connected to the `internal network` name `grp_128` call your new cloned vm test3 and test4.
-4. Move on to the router`(grp1_rtr)`, all the work will be done on this router now.
+4. move on to the router`(grp1_rtr)`, all the work will be done on this router now.
 5. `sudo nmtui` and edit enp0s3's ipv4 address to be `10.20.30.10/24`, and save
    this.
-6. On the second adapter on nmtui, we will give the address from the given range.
+6. on the second adapter on nmtui, we will give the address from the given range.
     - `10.0.45.190/26`
 7. Now you can ssh into this router.
-8. SSH and edit the dhcpd.conf file:
+8. ssh and edit the dhcpd.conf file:
     - `sudo vim /etc/dhcp/dhcpd.conf`
     - add the following lines to the file
         ```